nyanaung10/cse15l-lab-reports/lab-report-1-week-1.md

     4. It is also important to put `:~/` at the end of the command.
     5. Hit enter.
     6. Type in the password for your ieng6 server.
-    7. Then you will see that `WhereAmI.java` is 100% transferred with 52.4KB/s.
+    7. Then you will see that `WhereAmI.java` is 100% transferred to the ieng6 with 52.4KB/s.
    * ![Scp WhereAmI](Scp-WhereAmI.png)
    * Running scp command in the ieng6 server ![WhereAmI.java in server](WhereAmI-in-server.png)
    * The output now shows Linux, my username, both home and user directory of the remote computer